- AI fills three gaps for short-form creators: speed, consistency, and objective feedback.

 Why AI Matters More for Short-Form Than Long-Form

 Long-form creators can survive on raw talent and deep storytelling.
 Short-form is a different game.
 You are publishing 5 to 15 videos per week, each one competing in its first 3 seconds against millions of other creators.
-The volume alone makes it impossible to manually optimize everything.
+The volume alone makes it impossible to manually improve everything.

 AI fills three critical gaps for short-form creators: